TheFirstQuestion/GCA-website/README.md

 # GCA Website

-Gender Composition of Hiring Pools Study at Stanford University.
+Website build to collect digital trace data for the Gender Composition of Hiring Pools Study at Stanford University.

 ## Creating URLs